javlonAbdurasulov/javlonAbdurasulov/README.md

 ### Hi there
-\n👋 I'm @javlonAbdurasulov
+👋 I'm @javlonAbdurasulov
-\n👀 I am interested in C# .Net and a little knowledge of the frontend
-\n👯 It will be great to chat and share our experience in the world of programming!😄
-\n📫 How to contact me abduraasulov2203@gmail.com
+👀 I am interested in C# .Net and a little knowledge of the frontend 👯 It will be great to chat and share our experience in the world of programming!😄 📫 How to contact me abduraasulov2203@gmail.com

 <!--
 **javlonAbdurasulov/javlonAbdurasulov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.